 Dennis Muren: Appears as a Nazi spy who is tracking Indiana Jones on the airplane.
 Only his eyes can be seen, though, as most of his face is hidden behind the magazine he's reading, which is Life volume 1 number 2 (November 30, 1936), which has pages 42-43 dedicated to the water color paintings of Adolf Hitler.

 The trivia items below may give away important plot points.

 According to the novelization, the writing on the headpiece of the Staff of Ra included a specific warning not to look into the Ark.
-This is why Indy and Marion survive the conflagration at the end simply by closing their eyes.
+This is why Indiana and Marion survive the conflagration at the end, simply by closing their eyes.
 It may be an allusion to 1 Samuel 6:19, where God "smote" the men of Beth Shemesh for looking into the Ark.